The visible effects of aging are different for everyone, which is super unfair, if you ask us.

 There isn't really a problem that insufficient sleep doesn't make worse.

 "Memory loss and mood disorders such as anxiety and depression have also been linked to sleep deprivation," Hamilton says.

 Even worse, skimping on your Zs can wreak havoc on your genes themselves, leading to DNA damage that raises your risk of cancer.
 We don't know how to get more hours in the week either, but it's clear that skipping sleep is not the way to do it.

 If you want to live a long, happy life, free from the damaging effects of growing inflammation, you need to follow your passion.
 That's not just a feel-good platitude; it's medical science.

 A systematic literature review published in the journal Occupational & Environmental Medicine found that "job satisfaction level is an important factor influencing the health of workers."

-That makes perfect sense when you think about it.
+This all makes perfect sense when you think about it.
 When you hate your job, you spend every day stressed out and angry.
 According to the American Psychological Association, chronic stress makes existing health problems worse.
 It encourages the formation of bad habits, such as smoking and overeating.
 It can even increase your risk of cardiovascular disease.